Choosing a Sleeping Bag

 Gear selection

 When it comes to choosing a sleeping bag the problem is the huge range of choice we have available on the market.
-There are hundreds of bags available in the retail stores and online.
-When choosing a sleeping bag there are a few key considerations that come into the mix to help you make your decision.
+There are hundreds of bags available in the retail stores and online but when choosing a sleeping bag there are a few key considerations that come into the mix to help you make your decision.
 These include:

 1. Warmth: Ensure your chosen bag will cater for your typical hikes